Laminate Flooring Costs Explained

 Some contractors charge per hour while others set their prices based on measurements.
 You should expect a trained carpenter to charge about £13 per hour to complete this type of job.
 It might take around a day to finish, but this will depend on the size of the room.

-To remove the floor, a skill saw is typically used to cut the middle of each laminate plank to break the adhesive then a chisel and mallet can be sued to tap underneath the plank’s edges with a chisel and a mallet to remove the planks.
+To remove the floor, a skill saw is typically used to cut the middle of each laminate plank to break the adhesive then a chisel and mallet can be used to tap underneath the plank’s edges with a chisel and a mallet to remove the planks.

 If this doesn’t work, a heat gun can be used to melt the adhesive, or if you are doing it yourself, you could rent a motorised floor stripper with claws attached to remove the planks.
 While this is one of the easiest ways to remove laminate flooring, it is expensive, costing around £80 per day, and you must also be extremely careful.